 This is a good strategy because it takes care of approval before purchase orders are sent to the supplier.

 How to do it?

-First, look at your spend in the last 6 to 12 months.
+First, look at your spending in the last 6 to 12 months.
 Ideally, you’ll want 20% of your purchases (or less!) to require the senior management’s approval.
 Based on this, you should decide on your threshold.

 Categories based purchase order approval process

 Another strategy is to design a process based on the category of the purchase.